 The Memorial consists of a large central tower with spectacular views of the surrounding countryside, flanked by two wing walls carrying the commemorative panels listing the missing.

-The Memorial itself is approached from the entrance through a cemetery containing the graves of casualties from around the Commonwealth and of both World Wars.
+It is approached from the entrance through a cemetery containing the graves of casualties from around the Commonwealth and of both World Wars.

-During the Second World War the Memorial was used as an Observation Post by the French and was extensively damaged by German aircraft and ground fire.
+During the Second World War, the Memorial was used as an Observation Post by the French and was extensively damaged by German aircraft and ground fire.
 Although repairs were carried out, some scarring can still be seen on parts of the memorial.

 Not all of those lost in France with no known grave are memorialised here.
 VC Corner Cemetery at Fromelles commemorates a further 1 294 Australians lost there on 19/20 July 1916.
 Another seventeen Australian Flying Corps missing are memorialised at the Arras Flying Services Memorial in the Faubourg d’Amiens Cemetery at Arras.